Charles de Gaulle Airport: Development

-Following the introduction of the brand Paris Aéroport to all its Parisian airports, Groupe ADP also announced major changes for the Charles de Gaulle Airport: Terminals of the Satellite 1 will be merged, as well as terminals 2B and 2D.
-A new luggage automated sorting system and conveyor under Terminal 2E Hall L was installed to speed luggage delivery time for airlines operating Paris-Charles de Gaulle's hub.
+Following the introduction of the brand Paris Aéroport to all its Parisian airports, Groupe ADP also announced major changes for the Charles de Gaulle Airport: Terminals of the Satellite 1 were to be merged, as well as terminals 2B and 2D.
+A new luggage automated sorting system and conveyor under Terminal 2E Hall L was installed to speed luggage delivery time.
 The CDG Express, the direct express rail link from Paris to Charles de Gaulle Airport, is scheduled to open in early 2027.

-Corporate Identity
+Corporate identity

 The Frutiger typeface was commissioned for use in the airport and implemented on signs throughout the building in 1975.
 Initially called Roissy, it was renamed after its designer Adrian Frutiger.

 Until 2005, every PA announcement made at Terminal 1 was preceded by a distinctive chime, nicknamed "Indicatif Roissy" and composed by Bernard Parmegiani in 1971.
 The chime can be heard in the Roman Polanski film Frantic.
 The chime was officially replaced by the "Indicatif ADP" chime.

 On 14 April 2016, the Groupe ADP rolled out the Connect 2020 corporate strategy and the commercial brand Paris Aéroport was applied to all Parisian airports, including Le Bourget airport.